 And that’s the challenge.
-Most goals, once achieved, don’t show up on the bottom line, the feedback about client experience, or in demonstrably improving culture and developing your people.
-In fact, a good portion of the resources spent on achieving many of your goals take you away from the aforementioned KPIs, like profit, client satisfaction, and staff satisfaction.
+Most goals, once achieved, don’t show up on the bottom line, the feedback about client experience, or indemonstrably improving culture and developing your people.
+A good portion of the resources spent on achieving many of your goals takes you away from the aforementioned KPIs, like profit, client satisfaction, and staff satisfaction.
 If the effort is improving one of the above, then that’s worth focusing on; if not, perhaps quit wasting your valuable time, money, and other limited resources.

 So.
 What would unconventional wisdom suggest you do, rather than setting quarterly goals?